Kangal Price Tops $0.0000 on Major Exchanges (KANGAL)

-Kangal (KANGAL) traded 5.6% lower against the U.S. dollar during the twenty-four hour period ending at 18:00 PM ET on July 4th.
-Over the last seven days, Kangal has traded up 4.2% against the U.S. dollar.
-One Kangal coin can now be purchased for $0.0000 or 0.00000000 BTC on major exchanges.
-Kangal has a market capitalization of $250,958.83 and approximately $99.00 worth of Kangal was traded on exchanges in the last 24 hours.
+Kangal (KANGAL) traded up 4.5% against the US dollar during the twenty-four hour period ending at 12:00 PM ET on July 6th.
+Kangal has a total market cap of $243,861.89 and $11.00 worth of Kangal was traded on exchanges in the last 24 hours.
+One Kangal coin can currently be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.
+Over the last week, Kangal has traded 7.5% lower against the US dollar.

 - JUMPN (JST) traded down 54% against the dollar and now trades at $5.46 or 0.00018651 BTC.